joelhooks/joelhooks-com/source/_posts/2013-09-15-why-i-built-an-angularjs-training-site-on-rails.markdown

 Working on the relaunch of egghead.io has been a lot of fun.
 It has allowed me to put to use a lot of the things I've been learning over the last year in regards to SEO, conversion rate optimization, and generally building a modern web page.
 It is **extremely awesome** to have a project that I care deeply about, and can work on lovingly in my free time.
 I love my enterprise clients, but having a little techno proto-baby to feed and care for fills my heart with joy.
 Again, I might be a nerd ;)

 Now I'm looking forward to publishing my first screencast to the site!
 It should be soon, so be on the lookout :>

+P.S.
+If you're looking to build an AngularJS site **on** Rails, I highly recommend [this book](http://www.fullstack.io/edu/angular/rails/).